YuXuanYio/gazealytics-master/README.md

   * Interactively achieving more suitable AOI definitions by improving AOI uncertainty metric, e.g., [hit-any-AOI-rate](https://dl.acm.org/doi/pdf/10.1145/3517031.3531166);
   * [Saccade bundling](https://ieeexplore.ieee.org/abstract/document/6065028); usage: reduce visual clutter and better reveal scan path patterns
   * [Matrix reordering](https://inria.hal.science/hal-01326759/document); usage: reveal visual patterns of fixations, saccades, scanpath based on similarity of individual or their group-level metrics.
+  * Time-based Notes; usage: annotations linked to specific points in time are added as notes and bookmarks in the timeline.

 ## Visual analysis examples
 The examples below are meant to showcase Gazealytics's capabilities as a unified and flexible visual eye tracking analytics toolkit.
 It is ready to be integrated into users' existing data analysis workflow.